Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 ### Brackets

 I simulated the 2022 tournament using each of the trained models.
-I inputted each generated bracket into ESPN's bracket challenge and put the resulting brackets below.
+I inputted each generated bracket into ESPN's bracket challenge and put screenshots of the resulting brackets below.
 Also included is my personal bracket, which will serve as a comparison point to the ML generated brackets.